wizard97/3400_team5electricboogaloo/docs/FinalRobotDesignAndComments.md

 #### Suggestions for Future Improvements
 * Solder working circuit, so there will be no chances of wires popping out.
 This can save a lot of time when testing.
+* Use different layered boards so that wires wouldn't be blocking the Arduino when we needed to access it.
+* Larger wheels to improve speed.